-For the past two days the tube-drivers of Britain’s capital have been on strike.
+The tube-drivers of Britain’s capital are currently on strike again.
 The immutable law of cause and effect means this inevitably gives rise to the following:

 1) Daily Mail headlines predicting “misery” and “chaos” across the city, as if the zombie apocalypse is nigh.

 2) Tory politicians claiming that the strikes are having “no effect”, despite the enormous queues at every underground station.